What is an intelligent system?: Examples of intelligent systems

-The methods used for building expert systems demonstrated that they are valid in many problems, but they present limitations to be used in certain cases.
-One of the most important limitation is the problem mentioned above called \textit{knowledge acquisition bottleneck} that restricts this approach for the development of knowledge bases that are not too large.

-Expert systems may be able to solve difficult problems, but they operate in narrow specialized domains, without general knowledge about the rest of the world .
-Therefore, compared to human experts, who have also common sense knowledge, expert systems are brittle and unable to react correctly in unexpected situations.
+One of the limitations of this type of system is that its development usually includes a knowledge acquisition phase to manually create the content of the knowledge base (in the form of rules or another representation method).
+Since this manual process requires a significant effort, it is is restricted for the development of knowledge bases that are not too large.
+This limitation has received the name of \textit{knowledge acquisition bottleneck}\footnote{The field of ontology engineering in artificial intelligence has proposed methods for common representations, understood as ontologies, that facilitate sharing and reusing contents of knowledge bases across different intelligent systems, which is a form to address the problem of the knowledge acquisition bottleneck.}.

-Another problem is related to the way these systems obtain information about the environment.
-For example, Mycin gets information about the patient using a prefixed set of questions and answers.
-This communication mechanism may be too narrow and rigid to be used in situations when the format of available data is more diverse (e.g., unstructured texts).
-This limitation makes difficult to integrate the expert system into day-to-day operations.
+Another limitation is related to the way these systems acquires data about the environment.
+For example, Mycin gets information about the patient using prefixed sets of answers to questions.
+This communication mechanism may be too narrow and rigid in comparison with other forms of data acquisition (e.g., from unstructured texts or from sensors) and makes more difficult to integrate the expert system into day-to-day operations.